trifosaiin/trifosaiinsimamora/index.md

 hero_tagline: Natural Resources & Environment | Cornell University
 ---

 I am a Ph.D. candidate at Cornell University in the New York Cooperative Fish and Wildlife Research Unit.
 My research focuses on the interaction between renewable energy development and grassland birds.
 I strive to contribute to the evidence-based management for renewable energy siting and wildlife conservation.
-This website brings together my research, publications, field work notes, and ongoing projects.
+This website brings together my research, publications, field work notes, blogs, and ongoing projects.